Why Budapest’s Sziget Festival Could Be The New Glastonbury

 26 July 2019, 15:01 | Updated: 26 July 2019, 15:06

-With Somerset’s finest taking a break in 2018, could it be Hungary’s love revolution that fills the hole?
+With Somerset’s finest behind us for another year, could it be Hungary’s love revolution that fills the hole?

 European festivals have been exploding over the last few years.
 With cheaper ticket prices and line-ups to match those back home, festival goers are switching the mud for the sun.

 One such festival is Sziget, and it's clear to see why.
 Over seven days (that’s right, seven days) you can have your mind blown on an island in Budapest for a fraction of the cost.